Awuor-O/Energy_Access_and_Electrification_Planning_in_Kenya/README.md

 ### Objective

-This project utilizes geospatial data for Kenya to support strategic objectives in wind renewable energy planning.
+This project leverages **Kenya’s geospatial data** to inform strategic decisions regarding the placement of wind renewable energy projects across the country, supporting efforts in electrification and energy planning.

-**Classification and clustering algorithms** were applied to identify areas with sparse grid infrastructure and high population density, to highlight regions where wind farms and wind microgrids could be feasible solutions.
+**Classification and clustering deep learning algorithms** were applied to identify areas with sparse grid infrastructure and high population density, highlighting regions where wind farms and wind microgrids could be feasible solutions.

 **Findings:**